hbustamante8/yelp-business-performance/README.md

 - Linear Regression
   - The first model tested was linear regression for both the data sets.
 Five fold cross validation was used to validate the performance of the models.The dataset with (X_filterred,y_filtered) performed better in this case slightly.
 Accuracy score was 26.1% compared and standard deviation was .007 between the 5 different accuracy scores.

+ - XG Boost Model
+  - Secondly, this was model was chosen as it is scalable and highly accurate implementation of gradient boosting.
+Five fold cross validation was used to validate the performance of the models.The dataset with (X_no_city_state,y_no_city_state ) performed better in this case slightly.
+Accuracy score was 36.4% and standard deviation was .009 between the 5 different accuracy scores.
+The  (X_filterred,y_filtered) dataset performed at a close 36.1%.

+- Neural Network Model
+  - Secondly, this was model was chosen as it is scalable and highly accurate implementation of gradient boosting.
+Five fold cross validation was used to validate the performance of the models.The dataset with (X_no_city_state,y_no_city_state ) performed better in this case slightly.
+Accuracy score was 36.4% and standard deviation was .009 between the 5 different accuracy scores.
+The  (X_filterred,y_filtered) dataset performed at a close 36.1%.